Rock Band: Downloadable songs

 Harmonix aimed to provide a wide range of music to players through additional content, stating that Rock Band is a music platform for discovering music.
-The developer released new songs, compatible with both games, through regular weekly downloadable content (DLC). including various singles, artist packs featuring three or more songs from the artists, and full albums.
-Downloadable songs are compatible with Rock Band and Rock Band 2.
+New songs were released through regular weekly downloadable content (DLC), including various singles, artist packs featuring three or more songs from the artists, and full albums.
+Downloadable songs are compatible with all main Rock Band games.
 A portion of the downloadable song catalog is also compatible with Lego Rock Band, based on the songs' appropriateness for the game's family-friendly content rating.
 While The Beatles: Rock Band also supports downloadable content, the game does not share such content with the other Rock Band games, nor can it use content from the other Rock Band games.
 Green Day: Rock Band does not have its own catalog of downloadable content but a select number of songs from the 21st Century Breakdown album were released to the Music Store prior to the game's release.
 These songs integrate with Green Day: Rock Band, enabling the player to play the complete 21st Century Breakdown album in the game.
 Downloadable content released on or after October 26, 2010, is restricted for use with Rock Band 3, Rock Band Blitz, and Rock Band 4 while content released on or after October 6, 2015, is restricted for use with Rock Band 4 only.

 The standard price for individual song downloads is US$1.99 per song, while some songs cost US$0.99, and some even for free.
 Downloads are available through PlayStation Network, Xbox Live, and Nintendo WFC.
 Song packs and certain singles are available at discounted prices.
 The price for downloadable albums varies, according to how many songs are on the album.
 The music can be purchased either directly from the console's online store, or through the Rock Band games directly via its own "Music Store", which allows users to preview the music prior to purchase.
 The Xbox 360 and PlayStation 3 versions of both games support downloading; the Wii version of Rock Band 2 also has this feature, and Harmonix has re-released existing downloaded content on the Wii over time.
 Wii users are only able to purchase songs through the game's Music Store, and not through the Wii Shop Channel.